The Club will be called North Belfast Harriers and will be affiliated to

 • The club is committed to everyone having the right to enjoy their sport in an environment free from threat of intimidation, harassment and abuse.

-• All club members have a responsibility to oppose discriminatory behavior and promote equality of opportunity.
+• All club members have a responsibility to oppose discriminatory behaviour and promote equality of opportunity.

-• The club will deal with any incidence of discriminatory behavior seriously, according to club disciplinary procedures.
+• The club will deal with any incidence of discriminatory behaviour seriously, according to club disciplinary procedures.

 All concerns, allegations or reports of poor practice/abuse relating to the welfare of children and young people will be recorded and responded to swiftly and appropriately in accordance with the club’s safeguarding children and young people policy and procedures.
 The club welfare/designated officer is the lead contact for all members in the event of any safeguarding concerns.

-All complaints regarding the behaviour of members should be presented and submitted in writing to the Secretary.
+All complaints regarding the behaviour of any member/s should be presented and submitted in writing to the Secretary.

-The Management Committee will meet to hear complaints within 30 days of a complaint being lodged.
+The Committee will meet to hear complaints within 30 days of a complaint being lodged.
 The committee has the power to take appropriate disciplinary action including the termination of membership.
+The committee will if required seek external guidance and when deemed necessary communicate and work with the PSNI

 The outcome of a disciplinary hearing should be notified in writing to the person who lodged the complaint and the member against whom the complaint was made within 7 days of the hearing.